druidamix/Opensubtitles-downloader/README.md

 Add --gui as parameter to choose which subtitle to download. (zenity)

 ## Release History
+* 0.1.2
+    * Autodetect gtk or qt, so zennity or kdialog will be used
 * 0.1.1
     * Added user agent as parameter on osd.conf
 * 0.1.0